MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 hackathons are awesome
 ```

 Great.
-Try grep on some more patterns.
+Try `grep` on some more patterns.
 What happens if you `grep` a pattern that isn't in the file?

 ```
 grep saturn grep.txt
 ```

-You don't get any output.
+?

-### How do I use grep?
+### How do people use grep?

 I use grep a lot when I am looking through logs files for certain error messages, or when I only want the logs for a certain date and time.
-There are lots of applications of grep, but lof parsing is a common system administrator task.
+There are lots of applications of grep, but log parsing is a common system administrator task.

+Scientists often use grep to process their data files.

 # >> and > (output redirect)

-Let's say we want to create a new file with the output of the grep command we ran above?
-We can use an output redirect.
+Let's say we want to create a new file with the output of the grep command we ran above.
+To do that we can use an `output redirect`.
+It is called this because this command will take the output of one command and instead of displaying it to the screen it can send it to a file.

-`>` will create a file and write to it, or if the file exists, it will overwrite the file.
+`>` will `create` a file and `write` to it, or if the file exists, it will `overwrite` the file.

-`>>` will append the output to the file
+`>>` will `append` the output to the file

 Let's use `>` to create a new file with the contents from `grep`.